 Or, if what you want most is a low APR credit card, the next person won't care about that because they don't plan to ever carry a balance.

 Still, if you want a quick snapshot of the best rewards credit cards for frequent travelers right now, here's what's out there.

 Best signup bonus offer: Give a hand to the Chase Sapphire Preferred, with its 40,000 bonus points, provided you spend $3,000 on your card during the first three months from account opening.
-Even better, you get 20 percent off travel if you redeem travel through Chase's Ultimate Rewards, and at the end of the year, you'll collect a 7-percent annual points dividend on all new points earned on purchases.
+Even better, you get 20 percent off travel if you redeem travel through Chase's Ultimate Rewards, and take note for international travel there are no foreign transaction fees.

 Honorable mentions for best points/miles per dollar: The PenFed Premium Travel Rewards American Express Card offers 5 points per dollar on airfare purchases, 1 point on all other purchases.